Liqi1003/MyVimfile/README.md

-# MyVimrc
+# myVimrc
-This is a backup of my .vimrc
+This is a backup of my .vimrc and ftplugins etc.